Contact Us Today! (877) 276-5084

 Contact a California trade secret law firm

 For more information about our trade secret services, contact us at (877) 276-5084.
-We offer flat rate legal fees for many non-litigation cases, and we have over a decade of experience in litigating in the State and Federal Courts.
+We offer flat rate legal fees for many non-litigation cases, and we have over two decades of experience in litigating in the State and Federal Courts.

 See our Federal Court experience here.
-We have offices in San Diego, Newport Beach (Orange County), Santa Monica (Los Angeles), San Francisco (serving San Jose, Silicon Valley, and the Bay area), and Phoenix, Arizona.
+We have offices in Newport Beach (Orange County), Santa Monica (Los Angeles), San Francisco (serving San Jose, Silicon Valley, and the Bay area), and Phoenix, Arizona.

 Attorney Steve®